nixworks/public/news/2014/12/31/index.md

 ##### Nur Bekri
 ### [Nur Bekri resigns as the Chairman of the Xinjiang Uyghur Autonomous Region of China to become the Director of the National Energy Administration, and is replaced in the interim by Shohrat Zakir. ](/news/2014/12/31/nur-bekri-resigns-as-the-chairman-of-the-xinjiang-uyghur-autonomous-region-of-china-to-become-the-director-of-the-national-energy-administra.md)
-_Context: National Energy Administration, Shohrat Zakir, Xinjiang, Nur Bekri_
+_Context: National Energy Administration, Shohrat Zakir, Nur Bekri, Xinjiang_

 ##### Sun Chunlan
 ### [China relieves Sun Chunlan of her post as Party Committee Secretary of Tianjin, China, and replaces her on an interim basis with Huang Xingguo. ](/news/2014/12/31/china-relieves-sun-chunlan-of-her-post-as-party-committee-secretary-of-tianjin-china-and-replaces-her-on-an-interim-basis-with-huang-xingg.md)
-_Context: Party Committee Secretary, Huang Xingguo, Tianjin, Sun Chunlan_
+_Context: Sun Chunlan, Huang Xingguo, Tianjin, Party Committee Secretary_

 ##### Djibouti
 ### [As part of an agreement with Djibouti's Prime Minister Abdoulkader Kamil, the country's main opposition party, the Union for National Salvation, decides to return to its eight seats in the National Assembly after having boycotted it since the parliamentary election in 2013. ](/news/2014/12/31/as-part-of-an-agreement-with-djibouti-s-prime-minister-abdoulkader-kamil-the-country-s-main-opposition-party-the-union-for-national-salvat.md)
-_Context: parliamentary election in 2013, Union for National Salvation, Abdoulkader Kamil, Djibouti_
+_Context: Djibouti, Union for National Salvation, parliamentary election in 2013, Abdoulkader Kamil_

 ## [Previous Day...](/news/2014/12/30/index.md)